Commentary on the Gospel readings for Palm Sunday/Sunday of the Passion Year C

 Herod, who had acquiesced to the beheading of Jesus’s cousin, John the Baptist, was pleased to see Jesus.
 He had heard of Jesus’s miracles and hoped Jesus might perform one for Herod and his guests.
 But since Jesus wouldn’t speak, Herod allowed his guests to mock him.
 They put a royal robe on him and Herod sent him back to Pilate without a recommendation.
 Luke notes that from that day on Herod and Pilate became friends.
 In a perverted way Jesus brought together two competitors for power in the region.
 Herod’s refusal to deal with Jesus also underscores Jesus’s innocence, as Pilate noted.

 So again Pilate examined him but still found no bases for the Sanhedrin’s charges and certainly nothing that deserved death.
 He tried to placate them by offering to have Jesus flogged and then released.
+In this situation the flogging itself would have been the punishment — and brutal enough.
 But they would have none of that.
 They called out for his crucifixion and demanded the release of Barabbas instead.
 Pilate kept offering to have Jesus flogged and released, and the Sanhedrin kept calling for his crucifixion.
 Finally, Pilate relented and signed the death sentence.
 Jesus is handed over to the execution squad.

 “Crucify Him” by Mihály Munkácsy